Budibase/website/content/customers/schnellecke/index.md

 Those same apps, with Budibase, are now here in less than an hour.
 Colleagues were stunned by the data import functionality, seeing a sheet turn into a web app in minutes was the cherry on top.

-Budibase is a must-have platform for any IT department.
+With Budibase, we are 90% faster at building and deploying internal tools.
+It's a must-have platform for any IT department.